vsrinivas/fuchsia/zircon/docs/makefile_options.md

 # Zircon Makefile Options

+This file is deprecated.
+Please see the generated GN build argument documetation.

 The following options can be passed to **make** when building Zircon:

 * **BOOTFS_DEBUG_MODULES**: See [debugging tips](debugging/tips.md).